 Unless you have the injured workers' written authority, a customer advisor cannot discuss an injured workers' personal information with you.

 What documents can I access on my employees files?

 Generally, we only release personal information if we are authorised or must do so by law.
 This means we cannot release entire copies of claim files without the worker's signed authority to do so.

-However, under the Workers' Compensation and Rehabilitation Regulation 2014(PDF, 865 KB) we are granted permission to release documents under specific circumstances.
+However, under the Workers' Compensation and Rehabilitation Act 2003 we are granted permission to release documents under specific circumstances.

 - Section 572A(2) enables us to release information relating to a workers' capacity to work if it assists in the worker's rehabilitation and return to work.